[:en]Johnson & Johnson is trying to save face following the release of the Reuters report which has received widespread media attention.

 How has Johnson & Johnson responded?

-Johnson & Johnson has launched a widespread digital advertising campaign that claims their talc is safe.
-In a response to the Reuters report, the company released a statement (you may read the statement here) regarding their continued beliefs in the safety of their talcum powder based products.
+Johnson & Johnson has launched a widespread digital advertising campaign that claims its talc is safe.
+In a response to the Reuters report, the company released a statement (you may read the statement here) regarding their continued beliefs in the safety of their talcum powder-based products.

 How is the public responding to Johnson & Johnson’s advertising efforts?

 Views on the campaign have been mixed.
 On social media, there have been posts backing Johnson & Johnson and offering words of support.
 However, others have noted the loss of family members due to ovarian cancer or mesothelioma, which they say was caused by the use of Johnson & Johnson talc products.